 Archangel: Zadkiel and Amethyst

 Chohan: Saint Germain and Kuan Yin

 Pure Qualities: Traditionally, the seventh ray qualities are seen as freedom, forgiveness and justice.
-Yet a deeper understanding is that the seventh ray is the seat of our playfulness, our willingness to approach life according to Jesus’ statement: “Unless you become as a little child, ye shall in no way enter the kingdom.”
+Yet a more profound understanding is that the seventh ray is the seat of our playfulness, our willingness to approach life according to Jesus' statement: "Unless you become as a little child, ye shall in no way enter the kingdom."

 The extreme perversion of the seventh ray is the epic mindset, where one thinks the world is locked in an epic battle between good and evil, meaning that anything can be justified in the fight to destroy evil.
-This leads to complete insensitivity towards life, which has led to some of the worst examples of human cruelty.
+It leads to complete insensitivity towards life, which has led to some of the worst examples of human cruelty.
 Yet, as with everything else, insensitivity towards others comes from an insensitivity towards oneself.

-When we have perverted the seventh ray qualities, we tend to think that the problems in the world exist because other people don’t take them as seriously as we do.
+When we have perverted the seventh ray qualities, we tend to think that the problems in the world exist because other people don't take them as seriously as we do.
 As we overcome this imbalance, we realize that the conditions are still here because people take them too seriously, thus thinking the conditions of the material world have power over our Spirits.
 In reality, we are all spiritual beings, and one of our ultimate tasks on earth is to demonstrate that we will not allow material conditions to limit our Spirits and our expression in this world.
-Allowing our higher selves to express themselves through us is the key to freedom, and it is the playfulness of the divine man-child, who knows he or she is one with the Father—and with God all things are possible.
+Allowing our higher selves to express themselves through us is the key to freedom, and it is the playfulness of the divine man-child, who knows they are one with the Father—and with God, all things are possible.

 Corresponding chakra: Secret chamber of the heart

 Chohan: The Maha Chohan